severandynasty/never-stop-blowing-up/readme.md

 - Create actors using the character or NPC sheet templates.
 - Drag and drop abilities from the appropriate compendium onto actor sheets.
 - Click the appropriate dice button for any check.
-They will blow up automatically.
+They will blow up if:
+    - A natural maximum value is rolled (e.g. 4 on a d4)
+    - The player adds available Turbo Tokens to the roll using the +/- buttons in the roll dialog to increase the roll value to the max.
+    - The player clicks the :insert blowup emoji here: Auto Blow Up button.
+- Once the player is satisfied with the roll they complete it by clicking the button at the bottom of the roll dialog.

 ## Credits